How to apply agile principles

-Strive to pick a subset of two or three areas with low OEE scores and high organizational demand.
+In other words, strive to pick a subset of two or three areas with low OEE scores and high organizational demand.
 Dig into the processes more.
 Map the Value Streams.
 Calculate OEE at a more granular level by repeating the above steps for the individual process components.
 Work with the team(s) to define the problem.

 Make changes and iterate.

 These changes can be incredibly simple.
 Sometimes it’s a regular sync between two product managers.
-Other times it’s setting clear expectations on what high-quality output means through examples.
-Frequently it’s a process of elimination for those low-value and relatively high-effort activities to free up the capacity to focus on high quality and timeliness of delivery.
+Other times, it’s setting clear expectations on what high-quality output means through examples.
+Frequently, it’s a process of elimination for those low-value and relatively high-effort activities to free up the capacity to focus on high quality and timeliness of delivery.